 Use /reload-plugins to hot-reload plugin files during development without restarting the session.
 This re-reads all manifests, skills, agents, hooks, and MCP configurations instantly.

 Plugin distribution follows a marketplace model.
-The official Anthropic marketplace is anthropics/claude-plugins-official.
+The official Anthropic marketplace is claude-plugins-official.
 Add additional marketplaces with /plugin marketplace add owner/repo-name.
 Install plugins with /plugin install plugin-name or claude plugin install plugin-name@marketplace:

 # Install from official marketplace